WeAreCloudar/cloudformation-samples/README.md

 # cloudformation-samples
-Sample resources related to AWS CloudFormation
+This repo contains sample resources related to AWS CloudFormation.
+They are provided "as is" wihtout any guarantees of future maintenance.
+Pull Requests are welcome.